Electronically Filing Your 1099s

 - Go to Reports > 1099 Contractor Forms > e-File 1099s

-- If you are viewing this page between January 1 and March 31, confirm you have completed the tasks and click “I’m ready to e-File.”
+- If you are viewing this page between January 1 and March 31, confirm you have completed the tasks and click “Continue.”
 If you are not viewing this page between January 1 and March 31, you will see a message that e-Filing is closed for the year.
 If you have already e-Filed, you will be redirected to the “Create and View 1099/1096 Forms” page.

-- Review your e-Filing fee.
+- If you are a Basic Payroll or Accounting only customer, review your e-Filing fee.
 Patriot will charge this fee to your credit card once your 1099 e-Filing has been submitted to the IRS.
 Click “I Agree.”

 - You will see a “success” message that your 1099 e-Filing was submitted.